ray2day/ray2day/README.md

 **As far learning C#/.NET and (Blazor) Web Assembly concerned I am BUSY WITH:**
 - expanding my C# coding skills by doing tutorials, excercises, etc. ...just programming a lot!</BR>
-- expand my knowledge about developing webapps and -services using the .NET frame work; Razor pages / MVC / Blazor (self study)
+- expand my knowledge about developing webapps and -services using the .NET frame work; Razor pages / MVC / Blazor
-- Udemy courses related to (advanced) C# OOP programming, ASP.NET Core, ASP.NET, MVC, Web API, WASM, Blazor, Xamarin Forms
+- Udemy courses related to (advanced) C# OOP programming, ASP.NET Core, ASP.NET, MVC, Web API, WASM, Blazor
 - getting used even more working with git and GitHub (both using it in Visual Studio as working with it on the Command Line)
 - learn more about developing RESTful API's and Blazor applications
 - working with assistive tools like Postman / Swagger UI